Botox Injections for Salivary Glands

-Botulinum toxin type A is a substance that causes reduced activity of muscles or glands.
-When injected into the salivary glands it can reduce saliva production.
+Botox injections (Botulinum toxin type A) for salivary glands can reduce the activity of the salivary glands and decrease the amount of saliva produced.
 Botulinum toxin type A can be injected into the submandibular gland (below the floor of the mouth) and the parotid gland (behind the jaw).

 The substance is also known as Botox®, a brand name.